HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 # <span style="color:silver"> 3.5.0 </span> Advanced Implementation - Warfarin + NSAIDs Knowledge Artifact

-The Advanced Implementation for the Warfarin + NSAID artifact is split into two separate hooks and services.
-Figures 4 and 5 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `order-select` and `order-sign`).
-Figure 6 provides a Card display example for each CDS Hooks instance within the order entry workflow.
+The Advanced Implementation for the Warfarin + NSAIDs artifact is split into two separate hooks and services.
+Figures 10 and 11 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `order-select` and `order-sign`).
+Figure 10 provides a Card display example for each CDS Hooks instance within the order entry workflow.
 In the provided Card display example, the clinician decided to order the NSAID medication but adds a proton pump inhibitor, in response to the card suggestion.
 This action results in a downgrade of the `medication-presecribe` response card (i.e., "critical" – red to "warning" – orange).

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 4: Warfarin + NSAID order-select logic </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 10: Warfarin + NSAIDs order-select logic </strong></figcaption>
   <a href = "assets/images/warfarin-nsaid-select.png" target ="_blank" > <img src="assets/images/warfarin-nsaid-select.png" class="figure-img img-responsive img-rounded center-block" alt="Warfarin_NSAID_select.svg" /></a>
 </figure>